Vchuks/revve/README.md

 ## -Clone the repository
 ## -Install dependencies by running npm install
-## -Startthe project by running npm run dev
+## -Start the project by running npm run dev